highperformancecoder/minsky/githubdocs/WindowsRelease.md

 - Install necessary prerequisites from your package manager as required by the above line (eg flex, gperf, intltool, scons).

-- Once these are built, unpack ecolab, and do
+- Once these are built, if ecolab hasn't been included as a submodule, unpack ecolab, and do

 ~~~~
    make MXE=1 install.